The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Alpine County?

-Alpine County, California has 1 public high schools, along with 0 middle schools and 2 elementary schools.
+Alpine County, California has 1 public high school.

 What is the largest school district in Alpine County?